-Cranbourne Secondary College is a single campus, co-educational 7 - 12 school, located within the City of Casey in the South East growth corridor of Melbourne.
-The enrolment is approximately 1278 students in 2022.
+Cranbourne Secondary College is a single campus, co-educational 7 - 12 school, located within the City of Casey in the South-East growth corridor of Melbourne.
+The enrolment is approximately 1197 students in 2024.
 The College is one of three government schools servicing the local area.
 The community has a diverse socio-economic profile.
-Our SFO index was 0.69 in 2022.
+Our SFO index was 0.575 in 2024.
 We are a growing multi-cultural community with currently over 400 students from Language Backgrounds other than English.
 The school also has strong representation from the Koorie community.
-We are proud of our diversity and inclusive school community.
+We are proud of our diverse and inclusive school community.

-The school has a leadership team of twenty-one consisting of the Principal, five Assistant Principals and seventeen Leading Teachers/Learning Specialists.
-The leadership staff works closely with a highly regarded curriculum learning partner, whose role is to support and enhance the implementation of the college's Learning Architecture and Instructional Model.
+The school has a leadership team of twenty-nine consisting of the Principal, five Assistant Principals and twenty-three Leading Teachers/Learning Specialists.
+The leadership staff works closely to support and enhance the implementation of the college's Learning Architecture, Instructional Model and Wellbeing and Engagement Strategies

 The College prides itself on having a holistic approach to education to ensure our students become dynamic and flexible members of the local and global communities, and successful learners who understand the world and how to act effectively within widely varying contexts.
-This approach is supported by a strong Engagement Curriculum program in Years 7 to 9 and the STEP Program in Year 10 - 12.
+This approach is supported by a strong Engagement Curriculum program in Years 7 to 9 and the STEP Program in Years 10 - 12.
 A professional, resourced Student Service Team complements this approach.
-The team consist of the Student Wellbeing Team (with health professionals from a range of Allied Health disciplines and the Doctors in Secondary School Program), an Inclusion Program for Students with Disabilities Coordinator and a Pathways Leader.
+The team consists of the Student Wellbeing Team (with health professionals from a range of Allied Health disciplines and the Doctors in Secondary School Program), an Inclusion Program for Students with Disabilities Coordinator and a Pathways Leader.
 We strive to provide a nurturing and challenging environment that empowers students to reach their personal best, both academically and socially.